 Commercial loans will also have higher interest rates than residential loans – and consequently, a shorter term.
 This is also because commercial mortgages have a smaller secondary business market.

-Down payment is also an issue that makes all the difference.
+A down payment is also an issue that makes all the difference.
 For a residential loan, the down payment is usually negotiable, and it’s also very easy to get a mortgage with zero down payments if your credit is good.
 All you may have to pay is an LMI (Lender’s Mortgage Insurance) if your loan-to-value ratio goes above 80%.

 Commercial Loans and Business Plans